ryasmi/rulr/readme.md

 // Run-time error.
 const positiveNumber2 = rulr.positiveNumber(-1)

-// Rulr comes with convenient rules and guards like `object`. const example = rulr.object({
+// Convenient rules and guards like `object`. const example = rulr.object({
 	required: {
 		price: rulr.positiveNumber,
 	},
 })

-// Rulr can turn rules into types to avoid duplicating information. type Example = rulr.Static<typeof example>
+// Turn rules into types to avoid duplicating information. type Example = rulr.Static<typeof example>

-// Rulr can also turn rules into guards to avoid duplicating code. const isExample = rulr.guard(example)
+// Turn rules into guards to avoid duplicating code. const isExample = rulr.guard(example)

-// You can use rules and/or guards to guarantee your data is valid. const myExample: Example = example({ price: 12.34 }) if (isExample(myExample)) {
+// Use rules and/or guards to guarantee your data is valid. const myExample: Example = example({ price: 12.34 }) if (isExample(myExample)) {
 	console.log(myExample.price)
 }
 ```

-### Getting Started
+### Getting Started ✨

 To save you some time, Rulr comes with the following rules.